What makes a PPC campaign successful?

 You’ll find that some segments have a higher value than others.
 When you’re creating your PPC budget, you can spend more to acquire those customers.

 Some small businesses jump right into PPC without a budget.
 They inevitably overspend.

 They don’t realize that what they are doing really isn’t working.
 They fail to plan for related expenses.
 Because they didn’t plan, they turn to the lowest bidder for the unplanned stuff in an effort to keep from breaking the bank after the PPC campaign is in full-swing.

 Understanding the expenses involved in advance will allow you to create a more successful plan.
 Your budget will include allotments for:

-- Landing page — The most effective PPC campaigns have landing pages that seamlessly align with the ads.
+b.
+Landing page — The most effective PPC campaigns have landing pages that seamlessly align with the ads.
 Someone needs to write and design them.
 And keep in mind that whether you have short or long landing pages, both have its own advantages and disadvantages.
 So here are some points to help you decide.